rlf-arlut/tmrg/doc/source/triplication.rst

-Available constrains
+Available constraints
 ###################################################

-If you do not like an idea of putting constrains in your source code directly, you do not have to do it.
-You may put your constrains in a configuration file or you can provide them as a command line arguments.
+If you do not like an idea of putting constraints in your source code directly, you do not have to do it.
+You may put your constraints in a configuration file or you can provide them as a command line arguments.

 The configuration file uses standard INI file format.
 It is a simple text file with a basic structure composed of sections, properties, and values.